If you write code, You must Git!

-Learn Git Branching is an interactive website that teaches git in an animated way.
+Learn Git Branching is an interactive website that animatedly teaches git.
 The website contains a set of challenges to solve, in which each challenge contains a variety of exciting levels.

 In each challenge, you’ll be provided with a step-by-step demonstration of the git features and their corresponding tasks to complete to proceed further to the next level.
 The website provides a command-line interface to type and play with the commands in a gamified method.

 Pro Git is a textbook for Git written by Scott Chacon and Ben Straub, available for free in an online version on Git’s official website.
 This textbook will teach all you need to know to become a master in Git.